MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Information Bottleneck; PAC-Bayes.
   - Digest: There have been a series of theoretical works trying to derive non-vacuous bounds for NNs.
 Recently, the compression of information stored in weights (IIW) is proved to play a key role in NNs generalization based on the PAC-Bayes theorem.
 However, no solution of IIW has ever been provided, which builds a barrier for further investigation of the IIW's property and its potential in practical deep learning.
 In this paper, we propose an algorithm for the efficient approximation of IIW.
 Then, we build an IIW-based information bottleneck on the trade-off between accuracy and information complexity of NNs, namely PIB.

+- Information Bottleneck: Exact Analysis of (Quantized) Neural Networks. [[paper]](https://arxiv.org/abs/2106.12912) [[code]](https://github.com/StephanLorenzen/ExactIBAnalysisInQNNs)
+  - Stephan Sloth Lorenzen, Christian Igel, Mads Nielsen. *ICLR 2022*
+  - Key Word: Information Bottleneck; Quantization.
+  - Digest: We study the IB principle in settings where MI is non-trivial and can be computed exactly.
+We monitor the dynamics of quantized neural networks, that is, we discretize the whole deep learning system so that no approximation is required when computing the MI.
+This allows us to quantify the information flow without measurement errors.

 - Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2106.06607) [[code]](https://github.com/ahujak/IB-IRM)
   - Kartik Ahuja, Ethan Caballero, Dinghuai Zhang, Yoshua Bengio, Ioannis Mitliagkas, Irina Rish. *NeurIPS 2021*
   - Key Word: Information Bottleneck; Out-of-Distribution Generalization; Invarianct Risk Minimization.